mainkoon81/Study-Tableau/README.md

 ```
 __[tableau]__

-I. Importing to Data
+ - I. Connecting to Data
-II.
+ - II.
 Combining Data (connect data from multiple sources)
-III.
+ - III.
 Worksheets
-IV.
+ - IV.
 Aggregations
-V. Hierarchies (look at the data at a year, month, day, hour, or another level)
+ - V. Hierarchies (look at the data at a year, month, day, hour, or another level)
-VI.
+ - VI.
 Marks & Filters (controls the colors, shapes and other attributes of our data)
-VII.
+ - VII.
 Show Me (controls what our ending visual looks like)
-VIII.
+ - VIII.
 Small Multiples & Dual Axis (to visualize data that needs to share an axis for comparison purposes)
-IX.
+ - IX.
 Groups & Sets (categorize our data within a visualization)
-X. Calculated Fields (add calculated fields to a visualization on the fly)
+ - X. Calculated Fields (add calculated fields to a visualization on the fly)
-XI.
+ - XI.
 Table Calculations (perform comparisons of our data over time or between groups)

-### I. Importing to Data
+#### I. Connecting to Data